- Normal precautions

 The level of theft and similar crimes in Tunisia is relatively low, but be aware that pickpockets operate in crowded marketplaces and bag-snatching does happen in tourist areas.
 Take sensible precautions to protect yourself and your belongings:

 There is a risk of kidnap from terrorists operating in the south of Tunisia, close to the border with Algeria.
-Two Austrian tourists were kidnapped in this area and held for several months in 2008.

 If you’re a victim of a crime while in Tunisia, report it to the local police immediately.
 And you can contact the Honorary Consulate in Tunis or the Irish Embassy in Madrid if you need help.